Mastering C# array slicing - A guide to the .. (range) and ^ (hat) operators

 How to pass parameters to an AutoMapper Profile constructor aka Dependency Injection for AutoMapper

-While using AutoMapper for mapping different objects in your application, you might come into a situation where you need business logic from other services while you are mapping.
-For that we will have to inject these services into our Profile class.
+While using AutoMapper for mapping different objects in your application, you might encounter situations where you need business logic from other services during the mapping process.
+To handle this, you can inject these services into your Profile class.

 How to fix the "Unable to find assembly Microsoft.VisualStudio.QualityTools.LoadTest ..." error when running your unit-tests